jenz096/web102_prework/README.md

 ## Notes

 Please open the gif in a separate window in order to view it on a larger scale.
+Also, please use this gif instead of the url on the upload to codepath's prework for grading.

 ## License